What is tongue or lip tie?

 Know: What is normal in the first week of nursing (ie: nipple pain & discomfort vs. damage to nipples).

-Do: First have your latch and positioning assessed by an IBCLC experienced in ties.
+Do: First have your latch and positioning assessed by an IBCLC experienced in ties, and wait to see if function items appear to be abnormal.

 Know: Birth story and position in the uterus can both affect symptoms that mimic ties.

-Do: Before rushing into a tie revision, have an experienced pediatric trained body worker examine your baby for asymmetries and/or a tight oral tissue.
+Do: Before a tie release, consider having an experienced pediatric trained body worker examine your baby for asymmetries and/or tight oral tissue.

 Know: Not all body workers are pediatric trained nor are they trained to see tongue tie/lip tie.

-Know: Many tongue and lip ties assessed over the internet are wrongly diagnosed.
+Know: Many tongue and lip ties seen just over the internet can be wrongly diagnosed.

 Do: Take your baby/child in for a full functional assessment by a qualified IBCLC.